cofoeducistudent/tam-ms1-c/README.md

 * Skeleton
 * Surface

-Following further discussions to flesh out the requirements and scope, Black Eagle films said this website will be the best way of engaging their audience initially, as most of their target audiience have access to computers or mobile devices and are comfortable watching media content in its various forms.
+Following further discussions to flesh out the requirements and scope, Black Eagle films said this website will be the best way of engaging their audience initially, as most of their target audience have access to computers or mobile devices and are comfortable watching media content in its various forms.

-**In addition using the internet and web-technologies will allow them to capitalise on a broader geographic regions with significantly reduced capital expenditure**.
+Besides, using the internet and web-technologies will allow them to capitalise on broader geographic regions with significantly reduced capital expenditure.
 This is important because as an independent film producing company, they have limited funding.

-The **features that have been decided on** between Me(Webdesigner) & BEF are as follows:
+The features that have been decided on between Me(Webdesigner) & BEF are as follows:

 1. Navigation bar
 2. About section
 3. Trailer section
 4. Behind-the-scenes section
 5. Contact form
+6. Download Press-Kit Feature.

-6. Download Presss-Kit Feature to validate the necessity for these features I have provided user stories to support them.
+To validate the necessity for these features I have provided user stories to support them.

-Following clarification of BEF's requirements for their website I have dicided on the following approach.
+Following clarification of BEF's requirements for their website, I have decided on the following approach.

-* **The website will be a simple single page scroller with multiple sections.
+* The website will be a **simple single-page scroller** with multiple sections.
 It will have a navigation bar at the top.
-The Navigation bar will allow the user to navigate to different sections further down the page**.
+The Navigation bar will allow the user to navigate to different sections further down the page.

-* I have put to BEF, that  many people have **smart phones capable of web access**, which is only increasing in volume yearly.
-The first point of contact with the film protion material, should be the phone as it is ubiquitous.
-Also, people are more comfortable with hand guesture scrolling on a small touch screen phone while on the move than trying to read the navigation bar.
+* I have put to BEF, that many people have smartphones capable of web access, which is only increasing in volume yearly.
+The first point of contact with the film portion material should be the phone as it is ubiquitous.
+Also, people are more comfortable with hand gesture scrolling on a small touch screen phone while on the move than trying to read the navigation bar.
 It's more natural.
 Also, user they will not be on the site for typing in large bits of data, rather absorbing the info shown.

-* The section for supplying contact details should be limited and brief ( Atleast at first contact).
+* The section for supplying contact details should be limited and brief ( At least at first contact).

-* I also highlighted the fact that the film medium on release may actually be ulimately consumed on a smartphone.
-For many people this is a norm, especially if the film is placed on a streaming service such as **Netflix** or **Amazon Prime**.
+* I also highlighted the fact that the film medium on release may be ultimately consumed on a smartphone.
+For many people, this is a norm, especially if the film is placed on a streaming service such as **Netflix** or **Amazon Prime**.

-* I shall also implement a navigation bar, because although we will be employing **mobile first design principles**.
-We do envisage some members of the audience having access to desktop-computers and televison also.
+* I shall also implement a navigation bar, because although we will be employing **mobile-first design principles**.
+We do envisage some members of the audience having access to desktop-computers and television also.
 The latter usually does not offer touch screen capabilities in any significant volume.

 * I have also decided to go with a plain light background in contrast to my initial thoughts.
 This will allow for the clean fresh look.
-BEF have been clear that the film is not to be confused with standard horror gore, therefore I will avoid any references to blood and guts imagery.
+BEF has been clear that the film is not to be confused with standard horror gore, therefore I will avoid any references to blood and guts imagery.

-* BEF has said in conversation, the film is a spooky drama, rather than a horror and they also wish it to appeal to a wider audience demographics.
+* BEF has said in conversation, the film is a spooky drama, rather than horror and they also wish it to appeal to a wider audience demographics.

-* My initial thoughts were to have the site on a predominat dark/black background, but this would lean towards the type of film that BEF wish to differentiate theselves from.
+* My initial thoughts were to have the site on a predominant dark/black background, but this would lean towards the type of film that BEF wishes to differentiate themselves from.

-* Indeed from my conversations I gathered BEF wish to capture as much of an audience as possible, for which they avoided filming any scenes taht would push up their certification rating.
+* Indeed from my conversations, I gathered BEF wish to capture as much of an audience as possible, for which they avoided filming any scenes that would push up their certification rating.

-**BEF wish the film to be promoted as a spooky tea-time mystery, and has said the film does not contain nudity or strong foul language.
-They also say it has has an intended positive message with a christian slant, and they wish it to be certified as a PG.**
+**BEF wish the film to be promoted as a spooky tea-time mystery and has said the film does not contain nudity or strong foul language.
+They also say it has an intended positive message with a Christian slant, and they wish it to be certified as a PG.**

 This has clarified and convinced me that I should avoid anything contentious, and pursue a direction that won't upset people by misrepresenting this fact.

 #### **The sections on the single scroll page will be as follows:**
-* **About** - To quickly inform the user in breif about the film.
+* **About** -  To quickly inform the user in brief about the film.

-* **Trailer** - Show a trailer from the film
-I have placed this second in order , as people usually wish to get to the meat and potatoes quickly.
+* **Trailer** - Show a trailer from the film I have placed this second in order, as people usually wish to get to the meat and potatoes quickly.

 * **Production** -A small bit about the production of the film
 * **Contact** -  A section providing a means for the users to contact BEF & allow BEF to collect the email addresses
-* **Download** - Press Kit Section , allowing anyone intrested to get access to more indepth material.
+* **Download** - Press Kit Section, allowing anyone interested to get access to more in-depth material.

 To Validtae the need for the features, I carried out a user story process.
 The results are from **self input** (as a user) and  **BEF requirements**.